-I put on my mask of ever blooming positivity with a fake smile trying to fool everybody into a belief that I am Mrs. Sunshine and all is ever good within me and that I know it all, like my mum likes to say.
+I put on my mask of ever blooming positivity with a fake smile trying to fool everybody into thinking that I am Mrs. Sunshine and all is peachy and that I know it all; like my mum likes to say.
 But the truth is, no. I don’t always feel good about myself and everything.
-I have a tendency to give in to emotions that cloud my better judgement and… yes, sometimes I act irrationally, dumb and even reckless.
+I have a tendency to give in to emotions that cloud my better judgment and… yes, sometimes I act irrationally, dumb and even reckless.

-I was running from it deeper into dark.
-I was running from all the unpleasant things I didn’t want to face and admit their existence.
+I was running from all the unpleasant things I didn’t want to face and admit their existence; I was running deeper into the dark.
 And no matter how many coats of paint I was about to put on the cracks of my soul, the pain from the past never had any plans to capitulate.
-It always stayed there.
+It always stayed there…

 Facing The Mirror

 But when I was about to say those words that weird feeling of that lump in the throat prevented me from saying anything.
 I looked deeper.
-Instead of celebrating all the good in my past self, I saw only the negatives in my the past.
+Instead of celebrating all the good in my past self, I saw only the negatives.
 I felt ashamed, gutted and wanted to draw my eyes away from the mirror.

-I felt as if not only I wasn’t good enough for self love but that I wasn’t worthy of love at all.
+I felt as if not only I wasn’t good enough for self-respect, I also felt that I wasn’t worthy of love at all.
 That negative image grew bigger and bigger.
 That negative belief brought so much pain.
-I’ve been the most merciless critic of myself and I was nitpicking and punishing myself for everything that seemed wrong.
-That resentment grew even stronger.
-But any feeling of resentment, any reaction at all indicates that positive change is on its way.
+I’ve been the most merciless critic of myself, and I was nitpicking and punishing myself for everything that seemed wrong – rather than seeing everything as an opportunity to learn and to grow from it.
+That resentment towards myself grew even stronger.
+Any feeling of resentment, any reaction at all indicates that positive change is on its way.

 I was wrong.
 I know I was.
-But that unwillingness to forgive myself for doing something because I didn’t know better was overwhelming.
-And it is still challenging to forgive myself but i’m trying.
+And that merciless unwillingness to forgive myself for doing something because I didn’t know better at that time was far too overwhelming.

 No matter what people say, the most valuable opinion about yourself is yours.
 Always.

 I tried again.
 And I looked at myself in the mirror.
-I looked deeper in my eyes and finally that releasing feeling of understanding kicked in.
+I looked deeper into my eyes, and finally, that understanding kicked in.
 “I FORGIVE YOU.” – I said to myself.

 Then I went through my old childhood pictures.
 I found one image I adore the most.
-The image of a three-year-old girl with golden curly hair, big white ribbon and a flowery dress.
-With that heart warming smile that could have lit up the whole world with positivity, I could swear.
-That image of the girl I once was.
+The image of a three-year-old girl with golden curly hair, big white ribbon, and a flowery dress.
+With that heart-warming smile that could have lit up the whole world with positivity, I swear.
+The image of the girl I was once.

 I went deeper into the beginning.
 Being connected with your inner self, with your inner child is very important.
 The happier she/he is inside, the better your life gets.
-I didn’t know that.
+I didn’t know that back then.
 Until I dug deeper into that simple yet challenging notion.

-Whenever I go into a dark place once in a while, I have my “anchors” to come back out.
-I can go for a run among the river.
+Whenever I go into a dark place, I have my “anchors” that help me come back to the surface.
+I can go for a run along the river.
 Fresh air and that blood pumping feeling inside literally rids me of any negativity.
-It makes me feel sharply ALIVE with my heart racing, lungs expanding and all the beauty around me for my eyes to see and admire with appreciation.
+It makes me feel ALIVE with my heart racing, lungs expanding and all the beauty around me for my eyes to see and admire with appreciation.
 It all derives from my heart.

-Whenever emotions take their tall it’s good to go and just… scream!
-I remember when I was a kid and I really wanted to let the steam off, I would jump into the river or lake and just… scream.
+Whenever emotions take their tall, it’s good to go and just… scream!
+I remember when I was a kid, and I wanted to let the steam off, I would jump into the river or lake and just… scream.
 But that was dangerous.
 So I replaced underwater screaming with screaming into a pillow so no one would be disturbed.

-I am a former kick boxer.
-And I know for a fact that 10-20 minutes of going at a punching bag can save you loads of money and time spent in therapy.
-That is solely my humble personal opinion.
-When I punch the bag I instantly feel better with all of that excessive energy going away.
+It’s also good to mention that I am a former kickboxer.
+And I know for a fact that 10-20 minutes of going on a punching bag can save you loads of money and time spent in therapy.
+That is solely my humble opinion.
+When I punch the bag, I instantly feel better with all of that excessive energy being released.

 Sometimes I like to draw.
 I find it therapeutic and helpful.
 All crafts and arts were of great help to me over the last couple of years.

-The main idea is to release everything that’s been bugging you out and away.
-The less grimy thoughts and negative emotions you hold, the better your life becomes.
+The main idea is to release everything that’s been bugging you.
+The less grimy thoughts and negative emotions you hold, the better your overall life experience becomes.
 Never lose hope.

 Love, Love, Love

-I believe that one of the greatest lesson we came here to learn is to learn how to love and accept yourself.
+I believe that one of the greatest lessons we came here to learn is to learn how to love and accept yourself.
 That healing comes from within.
-We cannot truly love someone else before we truly learn to love and appreciate ourselves and our existence here.
+We cannot truly love someone else before we learn to love and appreciate ourselves and our existence here and now.

 I’m coming out of the dark into the light.
 I found the light in love.
-And I believe that you are capable to do the same.
+And I believe that you are capable of doing the same.